arobsmariusnica/lumeontest/README.md

 The file web/showhospitalpatients.php is intended to retrieve a list of patients for a given hospital and return that in json format.
 Are there any comments you would like to make?
 What could be improved about the code ?

+Answer:

+The endpoint should be created using symfony app files.
+The response text should be translated and not static.
+The validation is incomplete, the developer is checking only if hospitalId is received on request.
+The existance of the hospital on the database needs to be verified as well.

 #### Exercise

 This is the coding portion of the test.
 Please write code as well as you can using existing entities/repositories where appropriate and adding classes/files where needed.